 Is there anything more classic (not to mention chicer) than a low chignon?
 We don't think so.
 This one, worn by Stephanie Liu Hjelmeseth of Honey and Silk, leaves just a couple of strands out to flutter in the breeze, giving it an undone and romantic feel.

-Sure, it's a far cry from the romantic chignon that we highlighted just before it, but Jasmine Sanders's textured topknot is just as glorious, don't you agree?
-It's great for busy weekdays, lazy weekends, or the red carpet, as demonstrated here.
+Sure, it's a far cry from the romantic chignon that we highlighted just before it, but Ciara's textured topknot is just as glorious, don't you agree?
+Scott likes "a messy bun or bohemian dutch fishtail braid" for a more formal look for medium-length hair.

 Here's yet another easy-to-replicate style from Hjelmeseth.
-We've talked about this style before, but we think it's worth repeating.
-After all, it's proof that a traditional half-up, half-down style only needs a modern hair accessory to become fresh and updated.
+It's proof that a traditional half-up, half-down style only needs a modern hair accessory to become fresh and updated.
+"Half up styles like top knots, space buns, and half ponys all look great on mid length hair," notes Maine.

 Messy Side Braid